 - Color should be prioritized over clarity in high quality diamonds.
 As long as the diamond is eye clean, the brilliance of the diamond won’t be affected by clarity as much as it would be by color.
 However, all 4Cs should also be prioritized in a balanced manner (see the four scenarios outlined below).

 - If you are shopping for a larger stone 2+ct, color is more important because larger stones show more color than smaller ones.

-- Metals such as rose or yellow gold could be good choices as mountings for I and above color diamonds since they can offset the slightly yellow tint in a white diamond.
+- Metals such as rose or yellow gold could be good choices as mountings for I and low color diamonds since they can offset the slightly yellow tint in a white diamond.

 The color of the metal in which the diamond is mounted can also be a helpful method in making a slightly yellow diamond look whiter.
 If you go for an H or above color diamond, consider a rose or yellow gold mounting as the reflection of the metal will make the diamond look whiter.
 For D-G color diamonds, white gold or platinum mountings are perfect unless you prefer yellow or rose gold

 Over the past ten+ years, here are the four scenarios we noticed shoppers used as they made their choices about the 4Cs...

 Choice 1: under this category, people basically went for the highest color and clarity possible.
 D-F/FL-VVS range with best possible cut and GIA or AGS certification and no fluorescence (we call these investment grade diamonds which are highly rare).